 There are many differences, so for a more in-depth look, visit our Difference Between Solicitor and Barrister page.
 However, arguably the main difference is that barristers have the responsibility of submitting arguments in court before judges, opposing counsel and sometimes a jury, whereas solicitors generally do not.

-There are no simple barrister qualifications as such – you must complete an undergraduate law degree, or an undergraduate degree followed by the GDL.
+You must complete an undergraduate law degree, or an undergraduate degree followed by the GDL.
 You must also pass the BPTC as a postgraduate degree at law school.
 To be accepted to study the BPTC, you must pass the BCAT (See What is the BCAT? below).
 Finally, you must be accepted into chambers as a pupil for a year – you will join as a “trainee” in your route to qualification.

 Chambers welcome applications from those with an undergraduate degree in law and those who have studied another degree, and have then completed the GDL.
 It does not matter if you have shown interest in another undergraduate degree before your application to become a barrister.